aiblocks/docs/guides/walkthroughs/bifrost-server-setup.md

 ## Create a Sell Order for your Asset

 Bifrost will automatically exchange the received BTC or ETH for your custom token.
-For this to happen, there has to be a sell order for the CUSTOM-TOKEN/BTC OR CUSTOM-TOKEN/ETH asset pairs on the Stellar's distributed exchange.
+For this to happen, there has to be a sell order for the CUSTOM-TOKEN/BTC OR CUSTOM-TOKEN/ETH asset pairs on the AiBlocks's distributed exchange.

 For example, let's say the exchange rate is 1 `TOKE` for 0.2 `ETH`.
-You can use [Stellar Laboratory](https://www.stellar.org/laboratory/) to create and submit a manage sell offer operation:
+You can use [AiBlocks Laboratory](https://www.aiblocks.io/laboratory/) to create and submit a manage sell offer operation:

 - Go to the "Transaction Builder" tab
 - Take note of the toggle button on the top right of the page with “test/public” ensure it is set to public for live transactions and test for transactions on the testnet